Skip to main content

 By natadm

-Sell Through a Dealership
+Benefits of Selling Through a Dealership

-Selling your used car to a dealership is a popular method for getting a car off of your hands quickly.
+Selling your used car to a dealership is a popular method for getting a car off your hands quickly.
 In most cases, a dealership will make an offer the same day you bring your car in, meaning you can leave with payment in hand.
 Selling a car to a dealership can also be a convenient way to save some money on your next new car, since almost all dealerships take trade-ins.

 Additionally, when you let a dealership handle the sale of your used car, the entire process is almost effortless.
 The dealership sets the sale price, handles any necessary maintenance or repairs, and negotiates with buyers.
-Once you’ve filled out some paperwork, the car is as good as sold and you’ll have cash in hand.
+Once you’ve filled out some paperwork, the car is as good as sold, and you’ll have cash in hand.

-The drawback of selling your car to a dealership is you’ll never receive the same amount of money you would by selling it privately.
+The drawback of selling your car to a dealership is that you’ll never receive the same amount of money you would by selling it privately.
 This fact stems from the business needs of the dealership itself.
 When a dealership accepts a used car, it needs to buy it for a price low enough to still turn a profit when it sells.
 As a rule, the difference between the trade-in or cash value you’ll be offered and the price the dealership will sell the car for will be in the thousands of dollars.

 Selling or trading to a dealership may or may not be right for you, depending on your particular circumstances.
 If you’re trying to get rid of your old car quickly and easily, a dealership is the best outlet for selling it.
 Selling to a dealership may also be beneficial if you don’t have the money for a down payment on a new car.
 A traded vehicle can often be used in place of a down payment.